Commutator width in the first Grigorchuk group: Implementation in GAP

-The computation will take about one hour and is equipped with a progress bar. \item [\texttt{``charactertable''}] This will compute the character table of the $4$-th level germgroup and the set of irreducible characters.
-As the germgroup is quite large, this will take about $3$ hours.
+The computation takes about one hour and is equipped with a progress bar. \item [\texttt{``charactertable''}] This computes the character table of the $4$-th level germgroup and the set of irreducible characters.
+As the germgroup is quite large, this takes about $3$ hours.
 There is no kind of progress bar. \item [\texttt{``noncommutator''}] Inside the $4$-th level germgroup there is an element which is not a commutator but in the commutator subgroup.
 Since this group is finite we could in principle search by brute force for a commutator.
 Luckily there are only $3106$ irreducible characters in this group and therefore we can use Burnside's formula \eqref{eq:BurnsideFormula}.
 The search will almost immediately give a result.
 Most of the computation time is used to assert that the found element is indeed not a commutator.

 The element is then lifted to its preimage in $G$ with a minimal number of states.